-If you’re vegan, as I’m trying to be, there are some potential deficiencies that you must make up from supplements.
+If you’re vegan, there are some potential deficiencies that you must make up from supplements.

 If there’s any question at all of a deficiency, then a good multivitamin pill addresses most cases.
 It will almost certainly include all you might need for vitamins such as C, D, E, B6, B9(folate), and B12.
 It will cover you also for minerals like phosphorous, magnesium, selenium, and zinc.

-The US National Institutes of Health gives detailed advice on multivitamins, including:
+The National Institutes of Health gives detailed advice on multivitamins, including:

 • Most individuals can get all of the necessary vitamins and minerals through a healthy eating pattern of nutrient-dense foods.

 • Taking an MVM (Multivitamins/multiminerals) increases overall nutrient intake and helps some people get the recommended amounts of vitamins and minerals when they can’t or don’t get them from food alone.